 The author of two trade books with Random House/Crown Business, Matt has consulted for clients in the U.S., Canada, India, and the E.U. on corporate communication strategy and brand positioning.
-He is an instructor for the Reputation Academy of the Reputation Institute, the world's leading reputation management consultancy.
+He was an instructor for the Reputation Academy of the Reputation Institute, the world's leading reputation management consultancy.
 Matt's entrepreneurial background includes being a co-founder and principal of Indie Research, an equity research provider to institutional and individual investors, and the founding editor of RagingBull, a venture capital-backed online investor community (owned by eSignal, Inc.).

-Matt is an active member of the International Communication Association, the Association for Education in Journalism and Mass Communication, the Society of American Business Editors and Writers, the National Investor Relations Institute, and the Financial Communications Society.
+Matt is an active member of Page (formerly the Arthur W. Page Society), ICA, AEJMC (former chair of the Inez Kaiser graduate students of color awards committee for the PRD), and the National Investor Relations Institute (NIRI).
 He has been awarded competitive fellowships with the Coleman Foundation for their faculty entrepreneurship program, the Donald W. Reynolds National Center for Business Journalism at Arizona State University, The Plank Center for Leadership in Public Relations at The University of Alabama, and The Op-Ed Project.

 Matt is passionate about good food, traveling, politics and public affairs, sports and the stock market.
 He lives with his partner, Traci, and their rescue dog, Mabel Mae, in the South Loop neighborhood of Chicago in a historic brick and timber loft.